-NHCPR's EMT (formally EMT-Basic) program prepares you to respond to emergencies and provide stabilization, on-scene treatment, and ambulance transport of ill or injured patients.
-The core education includes CPR, anatomy and physiology, airway management, patient assessment, care of medical and traumatic emergencies, blood borne pathogens protection, patient extrication and transport, HazMat response, and incident command.
+NHCPR's EMT program prepares you to respond to emergencies and provide stabilization, on-scene treatment, and ambulance transport of ill or injured patients.
+The core education includes CPR, anatomy and physiology, airway management, patient assessment, care of medical and traumatic emergencies, bloodborne pathogens protection, patient extrication and transport, HazMat response, and incident command.

 Audience: Individuals interested in becoming certified as a National Registry of EMTs® Emergency Medical Technician.

-Course Cost: See course listing on the right.
-This price includes the course, books, CPR training with the card, clinical liability insurance, clinical uniform use, blood pressure cuff and stethoscope, lab fees, handouts and testing fees.
+Course Cost: See the course listing below.
+This price includes the course, clinical liability insurance, blood pressure cuff, and stethoscope, & lab fees.

-Deposit: $300.00 deposit required when you click the "enroll now" link.
+Deposit: $350.00 deposit is required when you click the "enroll now" link.
 This non-refundable deposit is applied to the course fee.

-Late Enrollment Fee: Enrollment within 7 days of the class start date will incur a $25.00 late enrollment fee.
+Late Enrollment Fee: Enrollment within seven days of the class start date will incur a $25.00 late enrollment fee.

 Prerequisites: Students must be at least 18 years old upon program completion.
-Students must be a high school graduate or have your GED.
-Those that are still in high school must provide a letter of recommendation from the school principal or guidance counselor before acceptance.
-CPR certification is NOT required to enroll as this is taught in the EMT class.
-High-speed Internet, a computer with speakers and the ability to print and email is required.
-Students will also be required to bring in a tablet greater than 7 inches or laptop to every class.
+Students must be high school graduates or have their GED.
+High school students must provide a letter of recommendation from the school principal or guidance counselor before acceptance.
+American Heart Association CPR certification is NOT required at enrollment but will be required during the course.
+Those already taking an American Heart Association BLS course must have received the completion card within 12 months of the course start date.
+High-speed Internet, a computer with speakers, a webcam, and the ability to print and email are required.
+Students will also be required to bring a laptop to every class.

-Students are required to obtain and bring into class proof of the following immunizations by the 2nd week of class.
+Students must obtain and bring proof of health insurance and the following immunizations into the class by the 2nd week of class.
 They are:

 - Measles, Mumps, Rubella (MMR): either proof of MMR immunization within the last 8 years or a positive titer (a blood draw showing that immunization already exists).

-- Tetanus (DT, DPT or TD): immunization must be within the last 10 years.
+- Tetanus (Tdap): immunization must be within the last 10 years.

-- Varicella (Chicken Pox): Documentation of both varicella vaccine shots, or a positive varicella titer.
+- Varicella (Chicken Pox): Document both vaccine shots and a positive varicella titer.

 - Recent Flu Shot: some clinical sites may require this depending on the status of the flu season